Hendrix-CS/csci322/projects/08-program-control.md

       `NestedCall.tst` will work with or without bootstrap code.
 The last two (`FibonacciElement.tst` and `StaticsTest.tst`) will
       only work with bootstrap code.

+* **Hints**: Remember that the assembler can handle comments!
+Feel free to write your VM translator so that it outputs comments interspersed with assembly code, to help read the output, understand where the different bits of assembly code are coming from, and what they are trying to accomplish.